 Often when I travel I’ll spend the first few days just going around with a sketchbook and pencil to scout out places to paint later.
-It is obviously much easier to move around, but I also find drawing helps me work out the compositions and also makes it quicker when I paint the subject later, having already done the drawing once.
+It is obviously much easier to move around, but I also find drawing the landscapes first helps me work out the compositions and also makes it quicker when I paint the subject later, having already done the drawing once.

 The sketchbooks are also fun to look back over years later as many of the paintings are long gone (or were never painted to begin with).

 For larger work I will often do multiple sketches as well as small thumbnails to try to figure out the best balance for the final composition.
-As I can’t trust the perspective from photographs, drawings are a much better source for large studio landscapes.
+Since I can’t trust the perspective from photographs, drawings are a much better source for large studio landscapes.

-My favorite sketchbooks are the 112 page, 8 x 11 inch Kusnt and Papier hardbound sketchbooks, I usually get them at New York Central Art Supply.
+My favorite sketchbooks for landscape drawings are the 112 page, 8 x 11 inch Kusnt and Papier hardbound sketchbooks, I usually get them at New York Central Art Supply.
 I like the paper they use, they’re very durable, and the small amount of pages make the books very light and portable.
-The pocket, blank-page Moleskines are good too.
+The pocket-sized, blank-page Moleskines are good too.
 I use a kneaded eraser, any brand of HB pencil, and a small plastic retractable x-acto knife to sharpen it.
 Having a long, tapered, insanely sharp pencil lead is the trick to getting drawings to look decent (and lots of practice, of course).